enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ```
 ![CDK](../images/01-cdk-05.png)

-You need the VPC ID and Subnet ID for the next steps.
+You need the VPC ID and Private Subnet ID for the next steps.
 You can check it in Cloud9 console or Cloudformation output tab in the Primary region (Ireland).
 ![CDK](../images/01-cdk-06.png)

 If you can find the VPC ID and Subnet ID (any private subnet in 4 subnets) from the VPC console in Ireland though the CDK is not completed, you can proceed the next step, CloudFormation stack creation.